viroulep/emscripten-webpack-cra/README.md

 build the app and serve it.

-The default app's behavior is to show a button to load the wasm, when loaded clicking the button again should display "Hi there", then "3", then "Accumulation worked" in the console log.
+The default app's behavior is to show a button to load the wasm, when loaded clicking the button again should display "Hi there" in the console log, and should display a text with "1 + 2 = 3, Accumulation worked".

 Although the example has changed quite a bit, it should be mentioned that all this was initially very much inspired by